 “We are at a crossroads.
 The strategic choices we make now will determine international power dynamics in the 21st century, and notably, whether we will advance towards more cooperative or more polarised models, based on closed or on freer societies,” he said.

 Borell stressed that EU-Russia relations are going to be discussed in a EU foreign ministers meeting Feb.
 22, and said member states will decide next steps, which could include sanctions.

 “If we want a safer world for tomorrow, we have to act decidedly today and be ready to take some risks,” he said.

-In October 2020, the EU decided to impose sanctions on six individuals and the State Scientific Research Institute for Organic Chemistry and Technology in Russia for their alleged involvement in the poisoning of opposition figure Alexey Navalny.
+In October 2020, the EU decided to impose sanctions on six individuals and the State Scientific Research Institute for Organic Chemistry and Technology in Russia for their alleged involvement in the poisoning of opposition leader Alexey Navalny.

 The adopted restrictive measures consist of a travel ban to the EU and an asset freeze for individuals, and an asset freeze for the entity.

 Navalny, 44, a fierce critic of Russian President Vladimir Putin, felt sick Aug.
 20 on a flight to Moscow.
 After an emergency landing in the Siberian city of Omsk, he spent two days in a hospital before being sent to Berlin for treatment.